Josh-Estrada/macro_uploader/README.md

 Macro Uploader Version 1.0.0

-NOT AN OFFICAL PEXIP PRODUCT!
+Disclaimer this is NOT AN OFFICAL PEXIP PRODUCT.
 This is a community-built tool.

 This tool is designed to upload Cisco macros in bulk.
 Created using Python, tkinter, and customtkinter libraries.